ansys/grantami-jobqueue/doc/source/contributing.rst

 ~~~~~~~~~~

 The style checks take advantage of `pre-commit`_.
 Developers are not forced but
-encouraged to install this tool via:
+encouraged to install this tool with this command:

 .. code:: bash